Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

-To simplify the discussion, suppose for the moment that $p=0$, so that $\Delta^*_k = \mathbbm{E}[\Delta_{it}|h_{it}=k]$.
+To simplify the discussion, let us for the moment continue supposing that $p=0$, so that $\Delta^*_k = \mathbbm{E}[\Delta_{it}|h_{it}=k]$.
 Our goal is to invert (\ref{bunchprob}) in some way to learn about the buncher ATE from the observable bunching probability $\mathcal{B}$.
-In Figure \ref{observablesgraphh}, we've seen the intuition for this exercise in the context of the isoelastic model, in which there is only a scalar degree of heterogeneity and $h_{1it} = h_{0it} \cdot 1.5^\epsilon$.
+In Figure \ref{observablesgraphh}, we've seen the intuition for this exercise in the context of the isoelastic model, in which there is only a scalar notion of heterogeneity and $h_{1it} = h_{0it} \cdot 1.5^\epsilon$.
 The key implication of the isoelastic model that aids in identification is \textit{rank invariance} between $h_{0}$ and $h_{1}$.
 Rank invariance (\citealt{chernozhukov_iv_2005}) says that $F_0(h_{0it})=F_1(h_{1it})$ for all units, i.e. increasing each unit's wage by 50\% does not change any unit's rank in the hours distribution (for example, a worker at the median of the $h_0$ distribution also has a median value of $h_1$).
-Rank invariance is satisfied by models in which there is perfect positive co-dependence between the potential outcomes (left panel of Figure \ref{observables}).
+Rank invariance is satisfied by models in which there is perfect positive co-dependence between the potential outcomes (e.g. the left panel of Figure \ref{observables}).

 Rank invariance is useful because it allows us to translate statements about $\Delta_{it}$ into statements about the \textit{marginal} distributions of $h_{0it}$ and $h_{1it}$.
 In particular, under rank invariance the buncher ATE is equal to the quantile treatment effect $Q_0(u)-Q_1(u)$ averaged across all $u$ between $F_0(k)$ and $F_1(k)=F_0(k)+\mathcal{B}$, where $Q_d$ is the quantile function of $h_{dit}$, i.e.: